obsidianmd/obsidian-help/en/Plugins/Canvas.md

 #### Reset zoom

 To change the zoom level back to the default, select **Reset zoom** in the zoom controls in the upper-right corner.

+## Advanced tips

+We have made some quick videos to demonstrate some advanced use cases of Canvas.

+You can [check out all 72 tips here](https://obsidian.md/canvas#protips).
+Please note that the tip videos are only visible on desktop.